dsindex/segm-lstm/README.md

 	- y : '0 0 1 0 0 0 0 0 0 1 0 0 0 1 0 0 0 0'
 	  - 1 : if next char is space
 	  - 0 : if next char is not space
-    - learn to predict next tag using LSTM
+    - learn to predict tag sequence

 - sketch code
 ```